References and Borrowing

 The Borrow Checker Finds Permission Violations

 Recall the Pointer Safety Principle: data should not be aliased and mutated.
 The goal of these permissions is to ensure that data cannot be mutated if it is aliased.
-Creating a reference to data ("borrowing" it) causes that data to be temporarily read-only until the reference is no longer used.
+Creating a reference to data (“borrowing” it) causes that data to be temporarily read-only until the reference is no longer in use.

 Rust uses these permissions in its borrow checker.
 The borrow checker looks for potentially unsafe operations involving references.
 Let’s return to the unsafe program we saw earlier, where push invalidates a reference.
 This time we’ll add another aspect to the permissions diagram: